 One word of caution, however.
 If you determine that a large number of previously tested IP addresses are in scope, the pentester will need more testers.
 When a target has already been tested, it will require a more in-depth look because previous tests will have picked up all the “low hanging fruits” that are relatively easy to find.
 The pentester will need to perform more granular tests to dig deeper into these ports and services to find issues.

-Pulling it all Together: An Example of a Recent Network Pentest
+Pulling Network Security Together: An Example of a Recent Network Pentest

 Now let’s look at how Cobalt scoped and implemented a recent pentest so you can see how all the pieces fits together.